department-of-veterans-affairs/LEAF/docs/InstallationConfiguration.md

 - Install Git
   - https://git-scm.com/downloads  Pick the one for your computer's OS
-  - Just "next, next, next" until you get to the Configuring the line ending conversions window.
-Choose "Chechout as-is, commit as-is".
-Then "next, next, next, install".
 - Install Docker
   - For Windows:  https://www.docker.com/
   - For Mac: https://docs.docker.com/desktop/install/mac-install/